zephyrproject-rtos/trusted-firmware-m/docs/design_documents/communication_prototype_between_nspe_and_spe_in_dual_core_systems.rst

 The information and parameters of PSA Client call in the mailbox message include

-- PSA client call type
+- PSA Client API

 - Parameters required in PSA Client call.
 The parameters can include the following, according to PSA client call type

   - Service ID (SID)
   - Handle
+  - Request type
   - Input vectors and the lengths
   - Output vectors and the lengths
   - Requested version of secure service